Southern Africa 2006 - 2024

 Over the last years we made several trips to Namibia, Botswana and South Africa.
 We enjoyed the combination of vast, unspoiled (semi-)desert and fascinating wildlife.
 These pages offer an impression of the beautiful wildlife and scenery we encountered there.

-word Kgalagadi means the dry land, or waterless place in the Setswana language.
+limited vegetation in a dry climate.
+The word Kgalagadi means the dry land, or waterless place in the Setswana language.

 The Kgalagadi Park is a relatively small area (about 38.000 square kilometers, or 15.000 squary miles; about the size of The Netherlands) in the southern Kalahari at a height of about 900 meters above sea level.
-The

 We decided to bring the harsh but beautiful Kgalagadi to the web under the name of this popular waterhole just north of Nossob camp... a place to experience the fascinating homeland of the San people.